waldur/waldur-docs/docs/admin-guide/deployment/docker-compose.md

 ## Readonly PostgreSQL user configuration

-In order to enable /api/query/ endpoint please make sure that read-only user is configured.
+In order to enable /api/query/ endpoint please make sure that read-only user is configured both in PostgreSQL and in the environment variables.

+### 1. Create PostgreSQL readonly user

 ```sql
 -- Create a read-only user